ds4dm/ZERO/docs/support_files/tutorials/IP_Param.rst

  \max_{y_1, y_2} y_1 + 2y_2 - 2y_1x_1 -3y_2x_2

  \text{s.t.} \quad   3y_1+4y_2 &\le 5

  \quad \quad  y_1, y_2 &\in \{0,1\}

-This is a Knapsack Problem in :math:`y` with an objective function parametrized in some :math:`x` variables.
+This is a Knapsack Problem in :math:`y`, with an objective function parametrized in the  :math:`x` variables.

-This data can be entered as follows.
 We assume the matrix C is a matrix with:

 * A number of rows corresponding to the number of :math:`y` variables
 * A number of columns corresponding to the number of :math:`x` parameters